mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.13/installing/production/upgrading/index.md

         |  3 | 172.31.23.132:26257 | v1.1.4 | 2018-03-08 13:56:01 | 2018-02-28 20:18:41 |              187 |                   187 |    187 |                  0 |                      0 |
         +----+---------------------+--------+---------------------+---------------------+------------------+-----------------------+--------+--------------------+------------------------+
 		```
 		If the `ranges_underreplicated` column lists any non-zero values, wait a minute and rerun the command.
-The values will converge to zero once all data is safely replicated. [enterprise type="inline" size="small" /]
+The values will converge to zero once all data is safely replicated.

 1. Go to the DC/OS Agents [procedure](#agents) to complete your installation.